gimli-org/pyGIMLi/doc/user-guide/modelling.md

 ax.set_ylim([-1.1, 1.1]);
 ```

-Alternatively we can define the gradients of the solution on the boundary, i.e., Neumann type BC.
-This is done with another dictionary {marker: value} and passed by the bc dictionary.
+Alternatively, we can define the gradients of the solution on the boundary, i.e., Neumann type BC.
+This is done through another dictionary `{marker: value}` passed along Dirichlet with the `bc` keyword.

 ```{code-cell}
 neumannBC = {1: -0.5,  # left